stablekernel/aqueduct/doc/tutorial/2016-06-19-executing-queries.md

 Configuring a Database
 ---

-As we've mentioned a few times, a key facet to `aqueduct` is efficient automated testing.
-The scheme for testing is to create a 'test' database that all of your `aqueduct` projects run against.
+As we've mentioned a few times, a key facet to Aqueduct is efficient automated testing.
+The scheme for testing is to create a 'test' database that all of your Aqueduct projects run against.
 When you run tests against that database, the tests create *temporary* tables prior to executing.
 The good news is that the `DataModel` in your application can drive this table creation, so you don't need to do anything special.
 The tests are run against the current version of the schema, as defined by your code.

-Therefore, on any machine you're going to test on, you need a database (so, your local machine and your CI) that has been configured to have an `aqueduct` development database with a specific user.
+Therefore, on any machine you're going to test on, you need a database (so, your local machine and your CI) that has been configured to have an Aqueduct development database with a specific user.
 (So, you'll only need to set this up once.)
 On macOS, the best way to do this locally is download [Postgres.app](http://postgresapp.com).
 This has a self-contained instance of Postgres that you start by opening up the application itself.
 Download this application and run it.

 Once it starts running, its icon (an elephant) will appear in your menu bar.
 Select 'Open psql' from its menu, and a command line prompt will appear, connected to the local database.
 To set up PostgreSQL once and for all for testing, run the following commands in psql: